 - Staff members seek to identify the needs of pupils with SEND as early as possible.
 This is most effectively done by gathering information from parents, who complete a parental declaration form for special educational needs and disabilities prior to entry, Early Years settings and Education, Health and Care services prior to the child's entry into the School.
 Baseline assessments are carried out within a month of pupils starting at Ballard to inform learning and teaching and to highlight discrepancies. - Monitor the progress of all pupils in order to aid the identification of pupils with SEND.
-Teachers can report their concerns via a the MSP referral system.
-Concerns raised are triaged in liaison with the Deputy Heads of Section (link teachers with SEND responsibility in each section).
-There is continuous monitoring of pupils with SEND by their teachers and, when deemed necessary, specialist teachers, to help to ensure that they are able to reach their full potential. - Make appropriate provisions to overcome all barriers to learning and ensure pupils with SEND have full access to the curriculum.
-This will be coordinated by the Head of Learning Support (Mrs Jan Brook), EYFS SENCO (Mrs Jane Hunt) and Head Teacher (Mr Andrew McCleave) and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for. - Work with parents to gain a better understanding of their child and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress. - Seeking the support of outside agencies when the pupils' needs cannot be met by the School alone.
-Some of these services will include Specialist Teacher support for the Hearing Impaired and Visually Impaired, Speech and Language Therapy, Occupational Therapy, Children, Adult Mental Health Service (CAMHS) and the Network of SENCOs operating in the local area. - Create a school environment where pupils can contribute to their own learning.
+Continuous monitoring of those pupils with SEND by their teachers and, when deemed necessary, specialist teachers, will help to ensure that they are able to reach their full potential. - Make appropriate provisions to overcome all barriers to learning and ensure pupils with SEND have full access to the curriculum.
+This will be coordinated by the Head of Learning Support (Mrs Jan Brook), EYFS SENCO (Mrs J Hunt) and Headteacher (Mr. Andrew McCleave) and will be carefully monitored and regularly reviewed to ensure that individual targets are being met and all pupils' needs are catered for. - Work with parents to gain a better understanding of their child and involve them in all stages of their child's education.
+This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress. - Seeking the support of outside agencies when the pupils' needs cannot be met by the school alone.
+Some of these services will include Specialist Teacher support for the Hearing Impaired and Visually Impaired, Speech and Language Therapy, Children, Adult Mental Health Service (CAMHS) and the Network of SENCOs operating in the local area. - Create a school environment where pupils can contribute to their own learning.
 This means encouraging relationships with adults in school where pupils feel safe to voice their opinion of their own needs, and carefully monitoring the progress of all pupils at regular intervals.
-Pupil participation is encouraged through school by wider opportunities such as School council, residential visits, School plays, sports teams and through the Houses: Broadley, Wilverley, Setthorns and Holmsley.
+Pupil participation is encouraged through School by wider opportunities such as School council, residential visits, School plays, sports teams and through the Houses: Broadley, Wilverley, Setthorns and Holmsley.